rafa-acioly/boleto-api/README.md

     % cd devops
     % ./doRestore.sh

-When doing the restore, the script will aks for the restore file date and it should be informed a valid date of the backup in pattern: `YYYY-MM-DD`.
+To do the restoration of the database it'll be asked for the restoration file date in the following pattern: `YYYY-MM-DD`.

-How to contribute
+Contributing
 -----------------

 To contribute, see [CONTRIBUTING](CONTRIBUTING.md)